-Figure 3.2: Baryon spectrum from the Particle Data Group with certain new states from the Bonn-Gatchina analysis [132] and others.
+Figure 3.2: Baryon spectrum from the Particle Data Group with certain new states from the Bonn-Gatchina analysis [144] and others.

-Gatchina approach, fits to reactions with two-body final states are carried out by minimization of χ^2 functions while the multi-body final states are analyzed in an event-by-event maximum likelihood method which takes fully into account all correlations in the multi-dimensional phase space.
+of χ^2 functions, while the multi-body final states are analyzed in an event-by-event maximum likelihood method which fully takes into account all correlations in the multi-dimensional phase space.

-The Giessen group has recently included the analysis of $\pi\pi N$ data in form of invariant mass projections [141], similar to the previous work of the EBAC [142] group while the original Kent State [143] analysis uses directly events.
+The Gießen group has recently included the analysis of $\pi\pi N$ data in form of invariant mass projections [153], similar to the previous work of the EBAC [154] group, while the original Kent State [155] analysis uses events directly.